TomasTomecek/the-real-blog/content/post/automake-in-openshift.md

 filesystem or [EBS](https://aws.amazon.com/ebs/) (spoiler: not even close).

 Vasek clearly told me: "since the error happens with the same file all the time, it's a bug in the application", which I downplayed in my head.
-But he was **freakin' RIGHT**!!1!
+I did not know at the time that Vasek was actually right as I would discover in the evening.

 ## Step 1 (initial analysis)